IMERSIVE/imersive-group.github.io/README.md

 # The IMERSIVE Group

-> **Innovative Modeling for Environmental & Real-time Statistics, Inference, Visualization & Estimation**
+> **Innovative Modeling for Environmental & Real-time Statistics, Inference, Visualization & Exploration**
 > *Institute of Mathematics and Statistics — University of São Paulo (IME-USP)*

 ---